jundalisay/superb/content/en/social/economics/why-business-is-immoral.md

 heading: "Economic Social Contracts as a Tool for Trade"
 date: 2020-09-24
 image: /photos/objects/money.jpg
-description: "Pantrynomics uses Economic Social Contracts to spread value in a society.
+description: "Superphysics uses Economic Social Contracts to spread value in a society.
 This makes it resilient to financial and currency crises"
-linkb: /articles/pantrynomics/inflation-deflation
-linkbtext: inflation-deflation
-linkf: /articles/pantrynomics/the-effort-theory-of-value
-linkftext: Effort Theory of Value
 youtube: "rVP73TV2X0s"
 author: Juan
 icon: /icons/pantry.png